Twipped/CurvyAndTrans.com/posts/2000-01-01.0004.740D5B/index.md

 It's ok if you don't hate anything about your body, and just wish you looked more feminine or masculine.

 It's ok if you don't need medical transition *at all*.
 Body feelings are not the be-all-end-all of transition.

+**Total body physical dysphoria is not a requirement to be transgender.
+AFABs do not have to hate their chest, AMABs do not have to hate their penis.
+Every trans person's experience is different.
+All are valid.**

 ### Biochemical Dysphoria